-U. S. Needs Internationalism.
-Says Dr. Locke, Joining Staff of Social Research School
+U. S. Needs Internationalism, Says Dr. Locke, Joining Staff of Social Research School

-Unless educators turn their attention to the task of educating America's adults in internationalism within the next ten or fifteen years, this nation faces a débâcle in its civilization, Dr. Alain Locke, Professor of Philosophy at How-Professor of Philosophy at how-ard University, declared yesterday.
-Dr. Locke, recently appointed visiting professor at the New School for Social Research, 66 West Twelfth Street, gave this press by Dr. Bryn J. Hovde, president of the New School.
+Unless educators turn their attention to the task of educating America's adults in internationalism within the next ten or fifteen years, this nation faces a débâcle in its civilization, Dr. Alain Locke, Professor of Philosophy at Howard University, declared yesterday.
+Dr. Locke, recently appointed visiting professor at the New School for Social Research, 66 West Twelfth Street, gave this view as he was introduced to the press by Dr. Bryn J. Hovde, presidant of the New School view as he was introduced to and press by Dr. Bryn J. Hovde, president of the New School.
+"The crucial task ahead of our educators." he said, "is educating and changing the perspective of adults.
+Teaching them a same internationalism is a life-or-death issue, and to do so we must use media such as radio and the movies.
+This means competing with Hollywood and radio under independent, subsidized auspices.

-West Twelfth Street, gave this view as he was introduced to the ternationalism is a life-or-death issue, and to do so we must use such as radio and media.
-This means movies. competing with Hollywood and radio under independent, subsidized auspices.
 "Adult education has undergone a significant change with the use of regular university talent.
 Along with this there has been a reviving interest in philosophy-not necessarily academic.
 To some extent this is the result of the war, but it is also evidence of the late ripening of our efforts to win attention for ideas.